m-allanson/dotfiles/README.md

 	token = atokengoeshere
 ```

+Both of these files will be ignored by git.

 ---

 ### Finish

-Restart your shell or run `source ~/.zshrc` to apply the updates!
+Restart your shell or run `source ~/.zshrc` to apply the updates.

 ## Other dependencies